Shahram4wd/Data-Warehouse/ingestion/arrivy/README.md

 ## API Client

-The `ArrivyClient` class provides asynchronous methods for interacting with the Arrivy API:
+The `ArrivyClient` class provides asynchronous methods for interacting with the official Arrivy API endpoints:

 ```python
 from ingestion.arrivy.arrivy_client import ArrivyClient